godotengine/godot-website/collections/_article/godot-editor-horizon-store-early-access-release.md

     * XR development on PC and laptop devices has significant friction due to the need to switch back and forth between the development device and the target XR device (i.e: taking the headset off for development, putting back on for playtesting).
     * This is not an issue when using the Godot Editor natively on XR devices since the development and target device are now the same device!
 * **Lowers the barrier of entry for XR and Game development**
-    * This version of the Godot Editor turns devices like the Meta Quest into an easily accessible development device with the ability to natively create, develop and export 2D, 3D or immersive XR apps and games for all Godot-supported platforms.
+    * This version of the Godot Editor turns devices like the Meta Quest into an easily accessible development device with the ability to natively create, develop and export 2D, 3D or XR apps and games for all Godot-supported platforms.
 * **Provides a more flexible development experience**
     * Developers can leverage the virtual space to gain more screen estate than a laptop could provide.
     * The [virtual floating panels](https://www.meta.com/blog/quest/meta-quest-v67-update-new-window-layout-creator-content-horizon-feed/) provide a more flexible layout than a traditional desktop + multi-monitors setup.